stsewd/tree-sitter-rst/README.md

   (that are a `reference` node).
 - Literal blocks are part of the paragraph they precede, not a separate node, except for the expanded form of literal blocks.
+- In rst directives only have "body" node, here the body is parsed as arguments/options/content.

 ## Design decisions